-Have a clear schedule for wedding photography
+1. Have a SEPARATE schedule for wedding photography

-Having a clear schedule for your wedding day photography is key to feeling most prepared on your big day!
+Having a clear schedule specifically for wedding day photography is key to feeling most prepared on your big day!
 Below is a list of a few things that are very common moments that are important to capture.
 Every wedding is different with its own personality and style, so this is definitely just a helpful guide!
 Here are general time frames that I suggest for each section:

 Getting ready photos: 1-2 hours (candids as you normally get ready)